Anas Mahmoud: Professional career

 After going undrafted in the 2018 NBA draft, Mahmoud signed with the Memphis Grizzlies for the NBA Summer League.
 On August 25, 2018, Mahmoud returned to Egypt to sign his first professional contract with Zamalek.

 Mahmoud was on the Zamalek roster for the 2021 BAL season and helped his team win the first-ever BAL championship.
 He led the team in steals and blocks and was named the BAL Defensive Player of the Year at the end of the season.
 In the same 2020–21 season, Mahmoud won his second Super League title and was named the MVP of the competition for the first time.

 In August 2021, Mahmoud played for the Toronto Raptors for the NBA Summer League.
 He was the first BAL player to ever play in the NBA Summer League.

 On May 29, 2022, Mahmoud extended his contract with Zamalek for two more seasons, until 2024.
 In October 2022, he changed teams when he signed for Al Ittihad Alexandria in a reported three-year deal.
+On May 2, 2024, Mahmoud won the Egyptian Cup with Al Ittihad and was named tournament MVP.

+In May 2023, after the end of the Egyptian League season, Mahmoud joined Libyan club Al Ahli Tripoli for the remainder of the 2022–23 season.